rupeshtr78/fabric/Fabric-Steps-ReadMe.txt

 # The ``channel.tx`` is an artifact that was generated by running the # ``configtxgen`` command on the orderer.
 # This artifact needs to be transferred # to Peer1's host machine out-of-band from the orderer.
 # The command peer channel create -c fabchannel01 will generate fabchannel01.block on Peer1
-# At the specified output path ``/tmp/hyperledger/org1/peer1/assets/mychannel.block``,
-# which will be used by all peers in the network that wish # to join the channel.
+# which will be used by all peers in the network that wish to join the channel.
-# This ``fabchannel01.block`` will be need to transferred to all peers # in both Org1 and Org2 out-of-band.
+# This ``fabchannel01.block`` will be need to transferred to all peers # in each Org using out-of-band.
 ------------------------------------------------------------------------------------------------------------------------
 docker exec -it cli bash